Interesting facts about commuting

 YouTube offers a number of meditation videos you can use to guide you, but you can also try one of the many apps available for the purpose.

-According to one research article, mindful meditation may also help you think more rationally, so, if you’re wondering about an important work decision while on a commute, meditation is likely to help you.
+According to one research article, mindful meditation may also help you think more rationally.
+So, if you’re wondering about an important decision while on a commute, meditation is likely to help you.

 The War of Art is great for any professional suffering from the occasional creative block, as it can give you great guidance on how to overcome these blocks and get meaningful work done.

 If you drive to work, you can try out an inspirational and educational audiobook — Storm in a Teacup: The Physics of Everyday Life is a great choice for everyone interested to learn something new about physics in an interesting and informative manner.